mjfutera/mjfutera/README.md

 - 🔭 I currently work on <a href="https://github.com/mjfutera/QuizApp" target="_blank">QuizApp</a>
 - 🌱 I currently learn JavaScript (Vannila and Node) and PHP
-- 💬 Ask me about Anything
+- 💬 Ask me about Anything.

 ## Check my other social media:
 * <a href="https://twitter.com/mjfutera" target="_blank">Twitter</a>